argparse-shell-complete/argparse-shell-complete/README.md

 **--abbreviate-options={True,False}**

 > Sets whether options can be abbreviated.
-> Note: abbreviated options are not supported by ZSH.
+> Note: abbreviated options are not supported by FISH and ZSH.

 **--multiple-options={True,False}**